CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/guide.md

 ### 1.<a name="options-general"></a>General Options

-<span class="tip" markdown="1">The options below will influence the Content Plugin [Pro] and the
+<div class="uk-alert" markdown="1">The options below will influence the Content Plugin [Pro] and the
-Contact Module unless overridden in the module configuration.</span>
+Contact Module unless overridden in the module configuration.</div>

 To make it easier to follow I have broken up the General settings into three parts.